basecamp/accessibility/Section-1/Designing-for-Accessibility-on-the-Web.md

 ## Don't use the `title` attribute

 This has been best documented [here](https://www.24a11y.com/2017/the-trials-and-tribulations-of-the-title-attribute/).
+[This handy chart](https://www.powermapper.com/tests/screen-readers/attributes/#title) reflects the spotty support across screen readers.